 Disclosure: This post is brought to you by La Roche-Posay.

 It’s becoming a tradition to me to attend (my favorite!)
 La Roche-Posay Acne DermClass – and every time I’m there, I learn SO much and can’t wait to share with you.
-Being an adult (most importantly, a beauty blogger!) with acne-prone skin is no fun… But with the help of Board-Certified Dermatologists that La Roche-Posay collaborates for such events, keeping adult acne under control is totally doable.
+Being an adult (most importantly, a beauty blogger!) with acne-prone skin is no fun… But with the help of Board-Certified Dermatologists that La Roche-Posay collaborates for such events, learning how to keep adult acne under control is totally doable.

 Trust me when I say that getting acne-free is not an easy process — but with the help of professionals and tons of free, scientifically proven information provided by companies like La Roche-Posay, it’s absolutely possible!

 Today, I’d like to concentrate on some of the key points that I learned at the La Roche-Posay AcneDerm Class that were surprising discoveries even for me, an experienced acne fighter.
-These are bits of information from the panel discussion with Board-Certified Dermatologists, Hilary Baldwin, MD, and Evan Rieder, MD, that forced me to reconsider some of the acne beliefs that I had too.
+These are bits of information from the panel discussion with Hilary Baldwin, MD and Evan Rieder, MD, that forced me to reconsider some of the acne beliefs that I had too.

 Myth #1: Only People with Oily Skin Can Have Acne

-What’s even more important to mention here is that there’s a distinction between dry and dehydrated skin.
-The first is a natural state of your skin when it just doesn’t produce as much oil as other types.
+Dr. Baldwin also mentioned that there’s a distinction between dry and dehydrated skin.
+Dry skin is a natural state of your skin when it just doesn’t produce as much oil as other types.
 Contrary, dehydrated skin is a condition that you knowingly or unknowingly put your skin through.
 Too much exfoliation, avoidance of moisturizing your skin, not drinking enough water, too much time on the sun, harsh skincare products that don’t work for your skin — these are just some of the reasons you can have dehydrated skin.

 dry skin vs dehydrated skin